shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich ran after them.

 Ersatzica walked quickly, trying to be quiet as she panicked.
 All of her siblings were far ahead of her now.
 She heard several twigs snapping, getting closer.
 She jumped and ran, fleeing from the sound.
-The jostling around from her steps unsettled the scar on her stomache.
+The jostling around from her steps unsettled the scar on her stomach.
 She clutched her belly as she stopped.
 It threatened to bleed.

 She looked back at the source of the noise.
 The intruders weren’t yet visible.
 She looked at her belly, just barely holding together.
 She looked at the drums.
 She wiped the dust off the tops.
 “Find the beat, find the beat.
 I just gotta find the beat.”